FoxLee/fox-4e-styling/README.md

 * Should work near-seamlessly with Draconas [Foundry 4e Tools](https://github.com/draconas1/foundry-4e-tools)/[Masterplan exporter](https://github.com/draconas1/masterplan-json-export)
 * Makes heavy use of "tooltip" messages to assist in editing.
 * Every piece of visible text (aside from user entry of course) should be translation-ready.
 * Auto-generated MM3 style power summary.
 No need to write your own summary, add extra info to headers or target lines, or any of that stuff.
-Just get the data right, and your summary should look perfect.
+Just get the data right, and your summary should look perfect!
+* Power icons are not inlcuded because of dubious legality; the icon displayed is the image you set for the power.
+But if you use a white SVG for the power icon (recommended because it looks better on the chat card), it will turn black in the sheet summary.
+This only works for SVG files—png files will be unchanged.
 * Skills entry on the Main tab lists any skill which has a "base" value set, has any bonuses active, or has a total bonus higher than the corresponding raw ability check (configured on the "Manage" tab). **Exception:** Perception will never appear here since it's always in the header.
 * Resistances/Immunities/Vulnerabilities entries in the header will show any damage type with a value not equal to 0, or with "immunity" checked (configured on the "Manage" tab).
 * Elite and Solo monsters will display Action Points and Saving Throws in the header.
 For everybody else, you can find them in the "Manage" tab if you need them.